alecramsay/REmake/docs/characters.md

 ## Footnotes

-[^1]: The number sign, pound sign, or hash symbol.
+[^1]: The hash symbol is also known as the number sign and pound sign.